Tasos Dimos: Biography

-Tasos Dimos was born in Neo Psychiko, Attica, north of the municipality of Athens, on December 28, 1960.
+Tasos Dimos was born in Neo Psychiko, Attica, north of the municipality of Athens, on 28 December 1960.
 He comes from Arta and Ioannina.

 He began his studies in the workshop of the painter, Georgios Vakirtzis, in 1979, and enrolled at the Athens School of Fine Arts in 1983.
 His professors were Demosthenes Kokkinidis, Dimitris Mytaras, Vangelis Dimitreas and Marina Lambraki-Plaka.
 He received scholarships from the Greek State and in 1988 he graduated with honors.
 He continued his studies at the Hochschule der Künste in Berlin with a scholarship from Bosch, under Syrian painter Marwan Kassab-Bachi.
 He is a member of the Chamber of Fine Arts of Greece since 1989.

 In 1984, he married Katerina Zionga and they had two children together, George and Maria.
 He has been a resident of Papagou-Cholargos for several years now.

 From 2001 onwards, he has been participating (with various galleries), in many annual art fairs, such as Art Athina and Art Thessaloniki.

 His paintings can be found at the Goulandris Museum of Contemporary Art, the National Museum of Contemporary Art (EMST), the Averof Art Gallery, the municipal galleries of Papagou-Cholargos, Corinth and Karditsa, the A.S.F.A., the Parnassos Literary Society, and the Hellenic Parliament collections, the Heraklion Museum of Visual Arts, the C. & S. Moshandreou collection and the Copelouzos Family Art Museum.

+In May 2025, he participated with his painting "Oasis" in "The Greek Sale" auction organized by Bonhams in Athens and Paris.